pavlov99/json-rpc/README.rst

 Testing
 -------
-json-rpc is python library, it supports pythons: 2.6, 2.7, 3.3, 3.4.
+json-rpc is a python library, it supports pythons: 2.6, 2.7, 3.3, 3.4.
 There is optional support for django1.6 (python2.6 does not support django1.7).

 Contributors
 ------------